Updates and servicing for Configuration Manager

 Applies to: System Center Configuration Manager (Current Branch)

 Configuration Manager uses an in-console service method called Updates and Servicing.
 This in-console method makes it easy to find and install recommended updates for your Configuration Manager infrastructure.
 In-console servicing is supplemented by out-of-band updates such as hotfixes that are intended for customers who need to resolve issues that might be specific to their environment.

-When managing System Center Configuration Manager site and hierarchy infrastructure, the terms upgrade, update, and install are used to describe three separate concepts in Configuration Manager.
+The terms upgrade, update, and install are used to describe three separate concepts in Configuration Manager.
 For more information about how each term is used, see About upgrade, update, and install.

 Baseline and update versions